tephimano/tic-tac-toe-ts/READMETICTACTOE.md

 7. Handled lost token errors
 8. Used Ant Design Library for the components

-If i had more time, I would do
+If I had more time, I would do

 1. Add an error boundary
 2. Create an algorithm to calculate the winning moves